bpetermann/ts-sicp/README.md

 ## 🚀 Start

-For the 'sicp' package you will need node version 16, and yarn.
+For the `sicp` package you will need node version 16, and yarn.

 Switch to Node.js version v16.16.0